Develop Your Search Strategy

 Applying basic marketing principles to your job search can go a long way in driving success.
 Think of yourself as a unique product.
 Then use market analysis, planning and implementation to develop your very own customized search strategy.

-Craft Your Marketing Plan
+Craft Your Plan

 Determine your market.

 - Define interests.
 Use industry research and self-assessment to target job functions, industries and geographic areas.
+Not all industries recruit in the same way or at the same time.
+Review our recruiting timeline guide to get an idea of the busiest periods by industry.

 - Examine requirements.
 Review job descriptions and details about the organization to develop a list of desirable skills and characteristics.